Amplifier power supplies

 although cruder arrangements have been used, particularly in higher quality AC-coupled power amps of the '70s.
 The latter approach has been used in higher power designs.

+Jim Lesurf considers the non-use of a regulator in the Armstrong 732 here.
 The addition of a simple ramped regulator in a small amplifier can reduce hum, crosstalk and switch-on thumps, giving quite acceptable performance.
 A couple of examples are shown below.

 A suitable regulator for a low output class A amplifier then might be